Rashiq1618/Carla-Scenario-Implementations/README.md

 # Carla-Scenario-Implementations
-This is a repo for Carla scenarios
+This is a repository for different scenarios implemented in Carla Simulator using Python.